klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 You can use a caver-js wallet to generate a signature of a transaction.
 You have to go through two steps below to send the transaction to the network.

 1. Sign to a transaction
-	- If the keyring you want to use is added to [caver.wallet], you can use the following functions to sign.
+	- If the keyring you want to use is added to [caver.wallet], you can use `caver.wallet.sign` function to sign.
-		- caver.wallet.signWithKey
-		- caver.wallet.signWithKeys
-		- caver.wallet.signFeePayerWithKey
-		- caver.wallet.signFeePayerWithKeys
-	- If you manage the keyring separately without adding it to `caver.wallet`, you can sign the transaction through the functions below.
+	- If you manage the keyring separately without adding it to `caver.wallet`, you can sign the transaction through `transaction.sign` function.
-		- transaction.signWithKey
-		- transaction.signWithKeys
-		- transaction.signFeePayerWithKey
-		- transaction.signFeePayerWithKeys
-2. Send the RLP-encoded string to the Klaytn network via `caver.rpc.klay.sendRawTransaction`.
+2. Send the RLP-encoded string (`transaction.getRLPEncoding()`) to the Klaytn network via `caver.rpc.klay.sendRawTransaction`.

 **Note:** The sender should have enough amount of KLAY.